 Last Review Date: 8/7/19

 Expiration Date: 8/6/22

-This activity is jointly provided by Tufts University School of Medicine (TUSM) and Orbit.
-TUSM has been awarded Accreditation as a continuing medical education provider by the Accreditation Council for Continuing Medical Education.
+This activity is jointly provided by TUSM OCE and Transcend Review, Inc. TUSM OCE has been awarded Accreditation as a continuing medical education provider by the Accreditation Council for Continuing Medical Education (ACCME).

 Course Director and Reviewer

-Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Orbit.
+Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Transcend Review, Inc.